Generic name: hydrochlorothiazide and bisoprolol [ HYE-droe-klor-oh-THYE-a-zide-and-bi-SOE-proe-lol ]

 Your blood pressure will need to be checked often.
 Your blood and urine may both be tested if you have been vomiting or are dehydrated.

 If you are diabetic, check your blood sugar carefully.
 Taking bisoprolol may make it harder for you to tell when you have low blood sugar.
 Your insulin or diabetes medication needs may change while you are taking hydrochlorothiazide and bisoprolol.
 Do not change your medication dose or schedule without your doctor's advice.

-Do not skip doses or stop using bisoprolol suddenly.
+Do not skip doses or stop using hydrochlorothiazide and bisoprolol suddenly.
 Stopping suddenly may make your condition worse.
 Follow your doctor's instructions about tapering your dose.

 Keep using this medicine as directed, even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medicine for the rest of your life.